vicaleram/DSPS/HW1/README.md

 - Make an account on GitHub if you do not have one yet

 - Create a repository called DSPS_\<firstinitialLastname\>
-upload your repo URL on canvas HW 1
+upload your repo URL on canvas HW 1.
+Please see [slides](https://slides.com/federicabianco/data-science-for-physical-scientists) for details

 # 2: Follow the instructions in githubCreateRepoCmds.md